Patek Philippe Brand History

 Beginning the Legacy: The Patek Philippe Union

-Their work began in 1839.
+The Patek Philippe history begins in 1839.
 That year, Antoine Patek and his partner François Czapek began creating custom pocket watches.
 Their clientele focused on royalty and other elite members of society.
 Five years later in 1844, Patek attended the Exposition Nationale des Produits de L’Industrie in Paris, France.
 It was here that he met a man named Adrien Philippe.
-At the exposition, Philippe was awarded a bronze medal for his innovative keyless winding and hand-setting system.
+At the exposition, Philippe received a bronze medal for his innovative keyless winding and hand-setting system.
 Within a year, Patek and Philippe went into business together, forming the brand we now know as Patek Philippe.
 Later in 1845, the duo produced their first pocket watch together using Philippe’s keyless winding and hand-setting system.

 Expanding the Brand to America